cathyxinchangli/cee498ds-project11/manuscript.md

 #### Target Variable: Meter Readings

-**Please feel free to remove this or change, I just added it to make it easier to know what should be included here**

 When analyzing the meter readings, it was discovered that some measurements were suspiciously high.
 After analyzing each meter type, It was found that meter 2 (steam) was responsible for the unusually high values.
 After this discovery, each site was analyzed, and the data anomaly was located to site 13.
 Figure {@fig:image6} shows the mean hourly steam readings for site 13.
 Figure {@fig:image7} shows all meter readings for all sites.
 Lastly Figure {@fig:image8} illustrates all meter readings when site 13 was removed.
 It is clear that the readings are much larger in the first two graphs.
 Also, the shape of the graph is dictated by site 13.

 ![Steam profile at site 13.](images/site13_steam.png){#fig:image6}